First Lutheran's Organs and Piano

-The soundboard, created like the soundboard of violins, gives a free and even response throughout the entire scale, it is eight millimeters thick in the center and tapered to five millimeters as it approaches the rim and outer case before being double crowned.
+The soundboard, created like the soundboard of violins, gives a free and even response throughout the entire scale.
+It is 8 millimeters thick in the center and tapered to 5 millimeters as it approaches the rim and outer case before being double crowned.
 Close-grained, quarter-sawn Sitka spruce, a wood having unusual stability and vibrance under stress and vibration, is used exclusively for the soundboard.

 The ribs are made from durable, resinous sugar pine to assure strong and constant support of string down-bearing on the soundboard.
 Rib ends are hand-fitted into their mounting surfaces virtually locking in the important soundboard crown.

 The treble bridge is constructed from hard rock maple vertical laminations capped with solid hard rock maple, which are planed to prescribed height, graphite coated, drilled, and notched by hand for precise individual string bearing.
 The bass bridge is continuous with the treble and is made from maple, then doweled, glued, and screwed to soundboard.

 The treble strings are twelve whole and one-half sizes made from high-tensile Swedish steel.
 The bass strings are Swedish steel core wire wound with pure copper.
 The longest string, from agraffe to bridge is 59 ¼ inches.

 The hammers are 16.5-pound premium wool top felt over premium wool under felt.
 The keys are made from Bavarian spruce and are individually weighed-off.
 There are three pedals: soft, sustaining, and full sostenuto.